 '''NOTE:''' On a site such as this one which is largely concerned with the discussion of fiction, it is important to note that '''events which take place in a fictional timeline should properly be phrased exclusively in the present tense, although events that take place in the real world in relation to them may be in the past or future tense as necessary.'''
 For example, "Yesterday I watched the episode of ''Series/StarTrekTheNextGeneration'' in which Picard is assimilated," or, "Next season on ''Series/GameOfThrones'' we will finally get to watch as Joffrey gets his comeuppance." ''See also:'' Administrivia/HowToWriteAnExample.

-For example, this sentence is written in present tense.
 If a less experienced writer inserts a quote in past tense here, like "He trashed the place!", [[SelfDemonstratingArticle they tended to fall]] into the past tense afterward, copying the tense of the quote.

 More often, the issue is flipped the other way; the characters are speaking in the present tense while the story is being told in the past tense, and the writer has trouble switching from the immediacy of the dialog to the narration perspective, so you got things like this: